-Ahead of Hamas rally, Israel beefs up forces at Gaza border
+Gaza man killed by Israel tank fire as border tensions rise

 - Bones discovered on Pacific island belong to Amelia Earhart, new forensic analysis shows VIEW

+Other tactics over the years, including cross-border wars with Israel and attempts to reconcile with political rival Mahmoud Abbas, the West Bank-based Palestinian president, have failed to end Gaza’s isolation.

+In the planned protest, Palestinians are setting up tent camps along the border, the first of a series of actions planned in Gaza in the coming weeks.

-The activities are to culminate on May 15 with a march through the border fence.
+The activities are to culminate on May 15, the 70th anniversary of Israel’s creation, with a march through the border fence.

-Manelis says Israel wants to avoid violence, but won’t let the crowds breach the fence.
+Palestinians commemorate the date as the anniversary of their mass displacement and uprooting during the 1948 Mideast war over Israel’s creation.
+The vast majority of Gaza residents are descendants of Palestinians who fled or were driven from communities in what is now Israel.

+The Palestinian killed Friday was identified as 27-year-old Amr Samour.
+The Palestinian Health Ministry said he was struck by an Israeli tank shell in the southeastern corner of Gaza.